gharib85/coolvib/doc/intro.rst

 How does *coolvib* treat non-adiabatic friction and vibrational cooling?
 ------------------------------------------------------------------------

 **coolvib** uses Time Dependent Perturbation Theory [Persson1982]_ [Head-Gordon1992]_ to calculate the tensorial friction acting on adsorbate motion.
 It thereby assumes that the effect that electronic excitations have on the nuclear motion is *small* and can therefore be treated as a perturbation.
-The result of this calculation is a decay rate along a given vibrational mode or a full cartesian friction tensor from which vibrational lifetimes can be derived.
+The result of this calculation is a decay rate along a given vibrational mode or a full cartesian friction tensor from which vibrational lifetimes can be calculated.

-For more detail on how this is calculated see the  :ref:`theory` section of this documentation.
+For more details on how this is calculated see the  :ref:`theory` section of this documentation.

 References